-The following table summarizes our outstanding contractual obligations as of January 31, 2014:
+The following table summarizes our outstanding contractual obligations as of January 31, 2015:

-31, 2014 (in thousands)) Total Less than 1 Year 1-3 Years 3-5 Years More than 5 Years All Other Contractual Obligations Iotai 1 1601 icais 1015 3 1ca15 7 III Other Facilities under operating leases (1) \$ 6,227 \$ 1,566 \$3,045 \$1,616 \$ - \$ - Technology license or other obligations under operating leases (2) 775 362 403 10 Purchase obligations (3) 13,691 13,691 Uncertain tax liabilities (4) 1,469 1,469 Total \$22,162 \$15,619 \$3,448 \$1,626 \$ - \$ 1,469
+Payment Due by Period as of January 31, 2015

+(in the ousan ls)

+ess than re than All

+Total 1 Year 1- 3 Years 3- 5 Years 5 Years Other

+Contractual Obligations

+Facilities under operating leases (1) \$ 4,981 \$ 1,821 \$ 2,923 \$ 237 \$ \$

+Technology license or other obligations under

+operating leases (2) 7,088 3,667 3,421

+Purchase obligations (3) 27,547 27,547

+Uncertain tax liabilities (4) 1,391 1,391

+Total \$ 41,007 \$ 33,035 \$ 6,344 \$ 237 \$ \$ 1,391

 - (1) Facilities under operating leases represent facilities with initial lease terms in excess of one year.
 They are located in Santa Clara (California), China, Hong Kong, and Japan.
 The lease for our Santa Clara headquarters has a five-year term and terminates in fiscal year 2019.
-The lease for our China facility has a seven-year term and terminates in fiscal year 2018.
+The lease for our Shanghai facility has a seven-year term and terminates in fiscal year 2018.
+The lease for our Shenzhen facility has a two-year term and terminates in fiscal year 2017.
 The Hong Kong facility has a three-year term and terminates in fiscal year 2017.
-The lease for our Japan facility has two-year term and terminates in fiscal year 2016. - (2) Technology license obligations under operating leases represent future cash payments for software or other technology licenses which are used in product design or daily operation. - (3) Purchase obligations consist primarily of inventory purchase obligations with our independent contract manufacturers. - (4) Uncertain tax liabilities represent our liabilities for uncertain tax positions as of January 31, 2014.
+The leases for our Japan facilities have two-year terms and terminate in fiscal year 2016 and 2017, respectively. - (2) Technology license obligations under operating leases represent future cash payments for software or other technology licenses which are used in product design or daily operation. - (3) Purchase obligations consist primarily of inventory purchase obligations with our independent contract manufacturers. - (4) Uncertain tax liabilities represent our liabilities for uncertain tax positions as of January 31, 2015.
 We are unable to reasonably estimate the timing of payments in individual years due to uncertainties in the timing of the effective settlement of tax positions.